-Pots have a versatility depending on their placement in our homes, adorning our spaces and contributing to our stories.
+I am in pursuit of pottery that offers many vantage points, both visual and tactile, thoughtful and functional.
+I am interested in objects that engage us on a human scale within the intimate spaces of daily life.
+Pots are versatile depending on their placement, adorning our living spaces and contributing to our stories.
 They are a part of our domestic infrastructure, facilitating rituals of beauty, nourishment, and gathering.
-I am interested in the history these objects carry and the sentiment gained from their usefulness.
+I am interested in the history these objects carry from wheel to home as well as the sentiment gained from their usefulness.
 I am charmed by the anti-monumental, and challenged by the spatial balance between pottery, architecture, and community.